-The Kaw Permaculture Collaborative is changing its name to make it more inclusive of communities in Kansas.
-We are changing Kaw to Kansas.
+The Kaw Permaculture Collaborative has changed its name to make it more inclusive of communities in Kansas.
+We have changed Kaw to Kansas.

 Our domain name will continue to be the same.

 Purpose: To foster a community of farmers and gardeners whose focus is the development of ecologically sustainable agriculture practices, production of healthy food, conservation of energy, education and the sharing of skills and labor, and creation of community self-reliance.
 To embrace the permaculture ethic and share the responsibility for restoring a sustainable and ecologically viable way of life.

 “Cultures cannot survive without a sustainable agricultural base and land use ethic.
 Permaculture is about relationships we can create between minerals, plants animal and humans by the way we place them in the landscape.
 The aim is to create systems that are ecologically sound and economically viable, which provide for their own needs, do not exploit or pollute and are therefore sustainable in the long term.” – Bill Mollison